Family Album: Lt. General Fan Hanjie, My Grandfather

 My grandfather's story includes a U.S. Medal of Freedom; 1,500 year old history books belonging to Chairman Mao; and Puyi, the last emperor of China.

 I have always been fascinated by my family history.
-Both my grandfathers were generals for the Kuomingtang (KMT, Chinese government pre-1948) during WWII and the Chinese civil war with the Communists.
+Both my grandfathers were high level military officials for the Kuomingtang (KMT, Chinese government pre-1948) during WWII and the Chinese civil war with the Communists.
 Here are some photos and stories of my mother's father.
 (In a month or so, I will post about my father's father, who also had an interesting life).

 Fan Hanjie (范漢傑) - My Mom's Dad (1894-1976)